aanchal22/exam-1/README.md

 Place your query here.
 ```

-5. Display the email addresses only of all users residing in Pittsburgh, Pennsylvania.
+5. Display only the handles and last names of all users residing in Pittsburgh, Pennsylvania.

 ```sql
 Place your query here.